csete/qthid/README.txt

 2.2 Mac OS X (10.6+)

 The Mac OS X bundle contains all the necessary Qt libraries and no additional installation or configuration is required.
-Unlinke Linux, the Funcube Dongle will just work.
+Unlike Linux, the Funcube Dongle will just work.

 2.3 Windows

 Not tested.
-It is recommended to use the "Fully functional frontend" instead.
+Feedback is welcome.

 2.4 Building from source